Here’s a Q and A with Pastor Shawn Allen, founder of MissionalUnity.com . . .

 Pastor Shawn Allen: Since a congregation is a collection of Christ-followers, and since the Bible describes the Church as the body of Christ, it makes sense that a congregation should be living UP, IN, and OUT, just like the Lord they are following.
 Congregational leaders can audit themselves to determine if they are leading their members to live in all three directions.
 Most churches will discover that if they look at all their programs, ministries, and emphases, that they are probably strong in one or two directions, and weaker in at least one direction.
 The congregation can then make a plan to lead their members to grow in that weaker direction, and set up accountability for themselves to ensure the plan is followed.

-Question: How does living UP, IN, and OUT relate to missional unity?
+Question: How can living UP, IN, and OUT strengthen the Church in a community?

-Pastor Shawn Allen: The best chance individuals and congregations have of living UP, IN, and OUT is to live UP, IN, and OUT with followers of Christ from their own and from other congregations.
-For example, to live UP toward God, to see God’s vision most clearly, a follower of Jesus should surround themselves with followers of Jesus who come from different backgrounds, have different experiences of God, and who emphasize different attributes of God.
+Pastor Shawn Allen: If individuals and congregations are willing to live UP, IN, and OUT with other individuals and congregations, it may be the best path toward answering Jesus’ prayer in John 17 for unity.
+On missionalunity.com, I translate UP, IN, and OUT into a broader vision I describe as Seeing God’s Vision, Connecting God’s People, and Joining God’s Mission.
+For example, to live UP toward God, followers of Jesus need to SEE God’s vision most clearly, a follower of Jesus should surround themselves with followers of Jesus who come from different backgrounds, have different experiences of God, and who emphasize different attributes of God.
 To live IN toward the Church, a follower of Jesus should cultivate authentic community with those who know them best, but should also intentionally connect with followers of Jesus who might not ever attend their congregation.
 To live OUT toward the world, a follower of Jesus should partner with other followers of Jesus and go on God’s mission together.

-Question: What is the best resource to help individuals and churches live UP, IN, and OUT together?
+Question: What is a good resource to help individuals and churches live UP, IN, and OUT together?